faganfv/hacktheban/README.md

 Making it easy to get answers to your immigration status questions.

 ## Usage
+1. Run `npm install`
-1. Run `node js/api.js`
+2. Run `node js/api.js`
-2. Visit `http://localhost:3000/` in your browser
+3. Visit `http://localhost:3000/` in your browser
-3. `curl` an endpoint for questions as JSON objects.
+4. `curl` an endpoint for questions as JSON objects.
   * Ex: `curl localhost:3000/search?query=law`

 ### API Endpoints